SatelliteQE/blinker_herald/docs/index.rst

 .. image:: The_Herald.jpg
    :height: 200px

-The Blinker Herald includes helpers to easily emit signals using the excelent `blinker`_ library.
+The Blinker Herald includes helpers to easily emit signals using the excellent `blinker`_ library.

 Decorate a function or method with :code:`@blinker_herald.emit()`